keith24/Compass/README.md

 ## Known issues

 * When the screen is rotated, the image gets rotated 90 degrees.
-I don' know how this could be fixed.
+I don't know how this could be fixed.

 ## Image sources